AdoptOpenJDK/install-jdk/README.md

 A custom source location of a JDK.
 This might be either a local directory, a compressed file, or an url.

+#### `archiveBasePath`

+install-jdk expects a single top-level folder in archive packages.
+This property may be used to specify the subdirectory of said folder in which the JDK resides.
+This must be empty, or a `/`-separated path.

+By default, this property is set to `/Contents/Home/` on macOS only to support OpenJDK builds from Oracle, and OpenJDK and OpenJ9 builds from AdoptOpenJDK out of the box.

+When using builds from other sources, it may be necessary to disable use of this property since the action cannot differentiate between empty and unspecified parameters.
+(See `useArchiveBasePath`.)

+#### `useArchiveBasePath`

+Disables use of the `archiveBasePath` property.
+This must be a boolean value.

+Build archives from custom other may have different directory structures for which the default configuration would fail.
+E.g.: For Azul's Zulu builds it should be set to false (`useArchiveBasePath : 'false'`).

 #### `archiveExtension`